All Episodes

 So it was obviously going after oil.

-So from personal experience, I can tell you it will make you sick.
+So from personal experience, they can tell you it will make you sick.

 Yes, absolutely what you said, I would concur with that.

-I know I can imagine that, but I've seen in other instances where the same type of things had surfaced Tremendous amounts of money have been spent and using, I'm going to say in this case here, some very relatively crude methods of methodology for repairing this problem or abating the problem.
+I know I can imagine that, but I've seen in other instances where the same type of things had surfaced, tremendous amounts of money had been spent, and using, I'm going to say in this case here, some very relatively crude methods of methodology for repairing this problem or abating the problem.

 That's how bad it is.